What makes one person depressed and another happy?

-Certain conditions are commonly associated with depression such as hypothyroidism, Crohn’s disease or colitis, migraines, diabetes, chronic infections and cancer.
+Certain conditions are commonly associated with depression such as hypothyroidism, Crohn’s disease or colitis, migraines, diabetes, chronic infections, and cancer.
 Lifestyles such as drinking alcohol and smoking are correlated and the biggest secret of all is drug mugging!
-In my book Drug Muggers, I describe how drugs “mug” you of vital nutrients which you need to produce “happy” brain chemicals termed neurotransmitters.
+In my book Drug Muggers, I describe how drugs “mug” you of vital nutrients that you need to produce “happy” brain chemicals termed neurotransmitters.
 Today I’ll teach you what popular drugs lead to depression just by the mere fact they mug you of vitamins.
 No amount of Zoloft replenishes the nutrient steal.

-There are three primary neurotransmitters in your brain, serotonin, noradrenaline and dopamine.
+There are three primary neurotransmitters in your brain, serotonin, noradrenaline, and dopamine.
 Serotonin is involved in emotion and mood control.
 Did you know that 95 percent of your serotonin is in your gastrointestinal tract, not your brain?
-Noradrenaline also known as “norepinephrine” is involved in your ‘fight or flight’ response.
+Noradrenaline also is known as “norepinephrine” is involved in your ‘fight or flight’ response.
 Dopamine is part of your inborn reward system which allows you to feel passion and pleasure.
 These three neurotransmitters are made in the body every second and they depend on adequate levels of B vitamins which you can get from eating right and keeping your gut healthy:

 Niacin or B3 – Tryptophan is metabolized in your brain into 5-HTP (5-Hydroxytryptophan) and goes on to form serotonin and dopamine.
 You need niacin for this biochemical reaction to occur.
 Acid blockers, antacids, cholestyramine and loop diuretics are drug muggers.
 Just so you know, serotonin is broken down at night to form melatonin, which makes you sleepy.

 Pyridoxine or B6 – Pyridoxine is found primarily in beans, legumes, meat, eggs, fish and bread but you can’t eat enough to make adequate levels of serotonin and dopamine.
-By improving the production and function of serotonin and dopamine, you can reduce the severity of certain types of seizures, neuropathic pain and Parkinson’s disease.
+By improving the production and function of serotonin and dopamine, you can reduce the severity of certain types of seizures, neuropathic pain, and Parkinson’s disease.
 Drug muggers are corticosteroids, oral contraceptives (estrogens), loop diuretics and antibiotics.